xiaooubai/COMP-598-Final-Project/data/random_selection/README.md

 2. "Biden's Treasury Secretary: Janet Yellen".
 Possible topics: `cabinet` and `transition`.
 However, `cabinet` is a more specific version of `transition`, so we should assign `cabinet` to the post.
+---
+#### Comments

+1. We should maybe replace `cabinet` by `policy` so that each post previously associated with `cabinet` gets associated with `transition`.
+Moreover, `policy` would encompass any policy related to internal affairs, security, international affairs, etc.
+Post example to support this change: row 24 of `random_100_conservatives.tsv`